nearst/laconia/packages/laconia-core/README.md

 > 🛡️ Laconia — Micro AWS Lambda framework

-An AWS Lambda handler function is a single entry point for **both** injecting the dependencies and running the function.
+An AWS Lambda handler function is a single entry point for **both** injecting the dependencies and function execution.
 In non-serverless development, you would normally only focus on the latter.
 This brings a unique challenge to AWS Lambda development as it is very difficult to test a handler function when it is responsible for doing both the object creations and the application run. laconia-core is a simple dependency injection framework for your Lambda code, hence solving this problem for you.

-Laconia explicitly splits the responsibility of the object creations and handler function run.
+Laconia explicitly splits the responsibility of the object creations and Lambda function execution.
-Laconia also provides a simple way for you to run your Lambda function so that your unit tests will not run the code that instantiates your Lambda dependencies.
+Laconia also provides a simple way for you to execute your Lambda function so that your unit tests will not execute the code that instantiates your Lambda dependencies.

 ## FAQ